Tracing your Ancestors in Vienna - Some Guidelines

 - Meldearchiv in the Vienna city archives: Information from historical residence registration records - application

-Due to legal regulations and conservation issues, it is not possible to provide copies of residential registration records.
-For scientific projects that need to go through large amounts of records it is possible to use all records that are available on microfilm.
+Due to legal regulations and conservation issues, we will provide copies of residential registration records only in adherence to data protection laws.
+For scientific projects that need to go through large amounts of records it is possible to use digitiesed records.
 Be aware that this is only possible if a request to lift data protection and retention periods is granted. - after 1975: Registry Office (German) at every Municipal district department.

 How to find military records